 High-efficiency filters, such as HEPA filters, trap dust, pollen, and mold spores before they enter your duct system.
 Replacing filters every 1–3 months (or as recommended by the manufacturer) ensures proper airflow and prevents buildup that could contribute to mold growth.
 Dirty filters not only reduce HVAC efficiency but also allow contaminants to accumulate, creating ideal conditions for mold to thrive.
 Upgrading to better-quality filters can offer an added layer of protection for your indoor air.

-Seal and Insulate Ductwork
+Seal and Insulate Your Ductwork to Keep Mold Out

 Leaky or poorly insulated ductwork can allow moisture and contaminants to enter the system, creating the perfect breeding ground for mold.
 Sealing duct joints with professional-grade mastic sealant and insulating exposed ductwork helps prevent temperature fluctuations that cause condensation.
 Properly sealed ducts also enhance energy efficiency and airflow.
 By eliminating moisture intrusion and keeping your ducts dry, you reduce the risk of mold reappearing after cleaning.